 NOTE: Clauses 6.5.2.6, 6.5.2.7 are included based on the understanding they no more refer to "Translate FQDN using LDN/N6 path information" and to "uses distance/closeness metrics".

-.
+These solutions solve KI#1 under certain conditions.
+They should be documented together with the solutions in normative phase.
+They are listed in section 7.1.5.

 Decision for anchoring of the UE in the distributed anchor point scenario for EC shall be described as